Knotting Green

 Knotting Green is a hamlet located in the Borough of Bedford of Bedfordshire, England.
 It is in the civil parish of Knotting and Souldrop.

 The settlement is close to Knotting, Souldrop and Riseley.
 The nearest town to Knotting Green is Rushden in Northamptonshire.
+The hamlet consists of several farms, a few cottages and a Wesleyan chapel.
+The chapel was registered 1889 by the Wesleyan minister Arthur James Pickworth.